Jacksonville sues Councilwoman Katrina Brown over unpaid debt

 That leaves city taxpayers $490,000 short.

-Katrina Brown’s parents also owe $2.5 million in a separate Small Business Administration loan tied to the business.
+Katrina Brown’s parents also owe $2.5 million on a separate Small Business Administration loan tied to the business.

-The I-TEAM searched financial records and found Jerome and Joanne Brown have filed for bankruptcy four times in the 1990s.
+The I-TEAM searched financial records and found Jerome and JoAnn Brown filed for bankruptcy four times in the 1990s.

 Katrina Brown's debt to pay off her Porsche was also in the settlement.
 She got an insurance payout enough to cover the outstanding car loan.
 Documents don't disclose why, but sometimes you see payouts after an accident.